Retailer Guide | Amazon

 Send your fragile products that weigh no more than 50 lbs to the Amazon Packaging Lab.

 Fragile products cannot go through a self-certification process.
-For fragile products that weigh less than 50 lbs, the Amazon Packaging Lab is available to all vendors to complete the ISTA 6A testing method.
+For delicate products that weigh less than 50 lbs, the Amazon Packaging Lab is available to all vendors to complete the ISTA 6A testing method.

 Learn how to submit your products for testing at Amazon.